Fire 'spread rapidly' through a skyscraper in Dubai's world-famous Marina in the early hours of this morning.

 The Dubai Media Office confirmed the Civil Defence was tackling the fire.
 Twitter user Ernesto Che Guevara said: 'If you are in there get out!
 It's spreading rapidly up the building'

-will be handling inquiries related to the fire and those affected by it through emergency number 999.'
+inquiries related to the fire and those affected by it through

 Horrifie Dubai residents and tourists shared photos and videos of the flaming debris falling from the building